QUICK SUMMARY

 Detecting Toxin Accumulation

-The key to understanding toxicity is to recognize that we are more concerned with gradual micro-accumulation over the course of many years and not the acute exposure someone might experience near a spill site or something.
+The key to understanding toxicity is to recognize that we are more concerned with gradual micro-accumulation over the course of many years and not only the acute exposure someone might experience near a spill site or something.
 Subsequently, monitoring toxic overload isn’t as simple as detecting values in blood plasma.
 Same with urine.
 When doctors do urine or blood samples, they are only seeing a minute snapshot of your health.

-Additionally, identifying risk factors and signs and symptoms can help you to form a starting point for further decision-making.
+Additionally, identifying risk factors and signs and symptoms can help you form a starting point for further decision-making.

 How to Tell if You’re “Toxic”